Keyfactor/gcp-cloud-cagateway/README.md

   ```xml
   <alias alias="CAConnector" type="Keyfactor.AnyGateway.Google.GoogleCAProxy, GoogleCAProxy"/>
   ```
-  * Depending on the version of the AnyCA Gateway installed, addtional binding redirects may need to be applied from the app.config.
+  * Depending on the version of the AnyCA Gateway installed, additional binding redirects may need to be applied from the app.config.
 These redirections will be added to the CAProxyServer.config file

 # Configuration
 The following sections will breakdown the required configurations for the AnyGatewayConfig.json file that will be imported to configure the Google CA.

 ## Templates
-The Google CA has introduced the concept of Templates for the V1 release. the product ID mapped below must be the Template Name from the cloud console.
+The Google CA has introduced the concept of Templates for the V1 release.
+The product ID mapped below must be the Template Name from the cloud console.
 The API does not provide certificate lifetime information, but any value can be placed here.
 If the value is over the configured value, the Google CA will set to the maximum value as determined by the template configuration.
  ```json
    "Templates": {
     "GoogleCAWebServer": {